 How do safety professionals execute a HazCom training program that will have a lasting effect on the workforce?

 By team, we mean your management team and front-line supervisors.
-The HazCom training program will not be successful unless your team understands the importance of maintaining compliance with the HazCom standard and ensuring employees are being trained before their work assignment begins.
+The HazCom training program will not be successful unless your team understands the importance of maintaining compliance.
+Also, you need to make sure that employees have the proper training before their work assignments begin.
 Hold a safety briefing with your management team to discuss the ins and outs of HazCom.

-Your team can help support the development of a stellar HazCom Training Program by providing intimate details of the work tasks being performed.
+Your team can help support the development of a stellar HazCom Training Program by providing intimate details of each work task.
 Begin by understanding the work that the employees do every day.
 This goes along with “know your audience”.
 To successfully communicate hazards, one needs a solid understanding of the work and where exposure risk lies.